CenturySturgeon/gollama/README.md

 ```

-This example demonstrates how to interact with a llama-2-13b-chat LLM, running on top of llama.cpp, from Go using the `PromptModel` method.
+This example demonstrates how to interact with a llama-2-13b-chat LLM instance, running on top of llama.cpp, from Go using the `PromptModel` method.
 It prompts the LLM with the question "Hi, how are you?" and then reads the response back into the `outputs` variable to print it afterwards.

 ### Cloning the repo

-GoLlama needs a running instance of Llama.cpp in order to communicate with the LLM of your choice.
+GoLlama requires a running instance of Llama.cpp in order to communicate with any LLM.
 Run the following command to clone the repo alonside the llama.cpp submodule:

 `git clone --recursive https://github.com/CenturySturgeon/gollama.git`